davidbetz/recursivecall-go/README.md

 ## Description

 Simple API that calls another instance of itself.
-Used to demonstrate Docker orchestration.
+Used to demonstrate Docker and Kubernetes orchestration.

 Related: [NodeJS version](https://github.com/davidbetz/recursivecall)